Asynchronous dynamics of isomorphic Boolean networks: Few and small attractors

 \begin{theorem} Let $f\in F(n)$ without fixed point, $n\geq 5$.
 There exists $h\sim f$ such that $\A(h)$ has an attractor $A$ of size $\leq 4$ and $\A(h)$ has an almost decreasing path from any configuration to~$A$. \end{theorem}

-The proof technic follows that of Theorem~\ref{thm:FP}.
+The proof technique follows that of Theorem~\ref{thm:FP}.
 To explain the analogy, let us first give a rough summary of the proof of Theorem~\ref{thm:FP}.
-First, we obtain $g\sim f$ by ``plugging'' in $X$ a ``pattern'', which is either a fixed point $\ZERO$ (case 1) or a fixed point $\ZERO$ and $e_1$ with $g_1(e_1)=0$ (case 2); the choice is done so that $g(\bar X)\neq \bar X$ and $\A(g)$ has a decreasing path from any configuration in $X$ to a fixed point.
+First, we obtain $g\sim f$ by ``plugging'' in $X$ a ``pattern'', which is either a fixed point $\ZERO$ (case 1) or a fixed point $\ZERO$ and $e_1$ with $g_1(e_1)=0$ (case 2); $g$ is chosen such that $g(\overline{X})\neq \overline{X}$ and $\A(g)$ has a decreasing path from any configuration in $X$ to a fixed point.
 We then use Lemma~\ref{decreasing_lemma} to obtain a robustly $X$-converging function $h\sim_X g$.
 If $\A(h)$ still has a decreasing path from any configuration in $X$ to a fixed point then we are done (case 1 and 2.1).
 Otherwise, we apply a ``correction'': we swap configurations in $X$ to obtain $h'\sim h$ so that $\A(h')$ has an almost decreasing path from any configuration in $X$ to a fixed point (case 2.2).
 Since $h$ is robustly $X$-converging, $h'$ is still $X$-converging and we are done.

 To prove Theorem~\ref{thm:A4} we proceed similarly, except that we obtain $g\sim f$ by ``plugging'' in $X$ more sophisticated ``patterns''.
 Any such pattern forces $\A(g)$ to contain an attractor $A\subseteq X$ of size at most $4$ and an almost decreasing path from any configuration in $X$ to $A$.
-Furthermore, the pattern is chosen so that $g(\bar X)\neq \bar X$.
+Furthermore, the pattern is chosen so that $g(\overline{X})\neq \overline{X}$.
 We then use Lemma~\ref{decreasing_lemma} to obtain a robustly $X$-converging function $h\sim_X g$.
 Then $A$ is still an attractor of $\A(h)$, and if $\A(h)$ still has an almost decreasing path from any configuration in $X$ to $A$ then we are done.
 Otherwise, we apply a ``correction'': we permute configurations in $X$ to obtain $h'\sim h$ so that $\A(h')$ has an almost decreasing path from any configuration in $X$ to an attractor $A'$ with the same size as $A$.
 Since $h$ is robustly $X$-converging, $h'$ is still $X$-converging and we are done.
-Actually, this works well except if $f^2=\id$, and for that case we have a direct proof (Lemma~\ref{lem:f^2=id}).
+Actually, this works well unless $f^2=\id$, and for that case we have a direct proof (Lemma~\ref{lem:f^2=id}).

 There are 16 possibles patterns: patterns $\EM{\P_1},\EM{\P_2},\EM{\P_3},\EM{\P_4},\EM{\P_5},\EM{\P_6}$ are described in Figure \ref{fig:closed_patterns} and called \EM{closed patterns}; for $a=0,1$, patterns $\EM{\P^a_1},\EM{\P^a_2},\EM{\P^a_3},\EM{\P^a_4},\EM{\P^a_5}$ are described in Figures \ref{fig:0-open_patterns} and \ref{fig:1-open_patterns} and called \EM{$a$-open patterns}.
 A closed pattern $\P_k$ is a digraph with vertices in $\B^n$, and we say that $f$ \EM{contains} $\P_k$ if $\P_k$ is a subgraph of $\S(f)$.
 An $a$-open pattern $\P^a_k$ is a digraph with vertices in $\B^n$ plus a \EM{special arc}, which is $x\to a*$ for some configuration $x$.
 We then say that $x$ is the \EM{special configuration} of the pattern and that $\S(f)$ \EM{contains} $x\to a*$ if $f_1(x)=a$.
 Then $f$ \EM{contains} a pattern $\P^a_k$ if $\S(f)$ contains every arc of $\P^a_k$, including the special arc.